thearmandov/cm-challenge-2021/README.md

 On the API, the implmentation is fairly simple.
 It is a single post request that takes a payload from the form component.
 All validation is handled via custom rule sets and requests that handle validation and special cases to ensure that all data ingested is complete and sanitized before loading into the DB.

+While Validation is handled via the API, there is a message that shows for the user, so they have some feedback on what they need to correct in order to successfully submit their application.

 The API is throttled to thwart any abuse as a pre-caution.
 With a more robust implementation, I would have liked to add an IP tracking middleware and some form of JWT token in order to bolster defenses against abuse.

 ## Setup